Halland-class destroyer

 The Halland-class destroyers were two ships built for the Swedish Navy in the 1950s.
 Four ships were planned, but the second pair were canceled.
 Two modified ships were exported to the Colombian Navy.
 These vessels were general purpose surface combatants.

 Design

 These were general purpose ships with strong anti-submarine and anti-surface warfare armament.
-They were re-fitted in the 1960s and re-armed with Saab Robot 08 anti-shipping missiles (a missile derivative of the Nord Aviation CT20 drone).
+They were re-fitted in the 1960s and re-armed with Saab Rb 08 anti-ship missiles (a missile derivative of the Nord Aviation CT20 drone).
 The Colombian ships had a more anti-surface focused armament.